 Living and working in Southern Maine has captured the hearts and creative minds of the Turins who continue to explore both the coast of Maine and their love of ceramic fine art and craft.

-Stay tuned as there is always something new forming at ‘lars turin clayworks.’
+Stay tuned as there is always something new forming at ‘turin & turin clayworks.’

 Lars and Connie in their clay studio, York, ME.